 If you are in the Lancaster, Morecambe and Carnforth area, call 01524 811978 and we will assess and attend to remove viable honey bee swarms.

 Swarming is the natural means of reproduction of honey bee colonies.
 A new honey bee colony is formed when the queen bee leaves the colony with a large group of worker bees, a process called swarming.
 In the prime swarm, about 60% of the worker bees leave the original hive location with the old queen.
 This swarm can contain thousands to tens of thousands of bees.
 Swarming can occur at any time from March to September, but usually occurs during the first periods of really warm weather in late April through to June.

 If you encounter a swarm of honey bees please, in the first instance, try to confirm that it is indeed a honey bee swarm.
 Honey bee swarms look like this:

-Once you have confirmed it is a swarm of honey bees, please contact our swarm co-ordinator on 01524 811978 who will arrange for a competent local beekeeper to take appropriate action.
+Once you have confirmed it is a swarm of honey bees in the Lancaster, Morecambe and Carnforth area, please contact our swarm co-ordinator on 01524 811978 who will arrange for a competent beekeeper in our beekeeping club to take appropriate action.